Socializing Your Puppy

 Coping With New Experiences

 The vacuum cleaner can be a terrifying thing for a young puppy.
 All is quiet, and then suddenly this towering devil growls to life and begins sucking up dog hair from the couch.
-To avoid frightening him (and having to clean up a mess), introduce your pup to new experiences gradually.
+To avoid frightening them (and having to clean up a mess), introduce your pup to new experiences gradually.